gs1/GS1_DigitalLink_Resolver_CE/kubernetes/README.md

 Kubernetes is supported on major cloud platforms.
 It can also be installed on your local computer for developing and testing.
 If you have already installed Docker Desktop for Windows, you can enable Kubernetes immediately in settings.

-Alternatively you can use Minikube - moe information here: https://kubernetes.io/docs/tasks/tools/install-minikube/
+Alternatively you can use Minikube - more information here: https://kubernetes.io/docs/tasks/tools/install-minikube/

 ### Installation of the various services (current folder)
 Executing the command below should build the complete service in Kubernetes: